Why does the Elizabeth Tower (Big Ben) need to be renovated?

 How can I book a tour?

 Tours of the Elizabeth Tower are available free of charge to UK residents and British Citizens.
 They must be booked via your local MP or a Member of the House of Lords.
 Further information is available on the website.
-To accommodate these renovation works, tours will be suspended from December 2016 and must be booked 6 months in advance.
-Booking for 2016 will close in July.
+To accommodate these renovation works, tours were suspended from December 2016.

 Will these works increase the capacity of the Tower to host tours?